RetroReversing/retroReversing/categories/misc/Books.md

 * Code the Classics - 2019
 * Modern MSX BASIC Game Development: Build retro games in MSX BASIC using modern tools - 2021
 * Bare-Metal Amiga Programming: For OCS, ECS and AGA - 2021

 ---
+# Game Programming Starter Kit
+The Game Programming Starter Kit was software that was released in 6 different versions by 2 different publishers (Sams and then McMillan).
+It was one of the best ways for new developers to learn game development with industry standard technologies.
+It is one of the few products that could almost guarantee to put students on the right path for the games industry.

+The first version was released in 1994 by Andre LaMothe and published by Sams, it consisted of 2 CDs and a full 900 page physical copy of Teach Yourself Game Programming in 21 Days.
+Not only that but it contained the full retail version of Microsoft Visual C++ 1.0 along with the eBook version of Teach Yourself Visual C++ in 21 Days.
+It also claims to have a 2D DOS game engine on the CDs but we don't know much information about it.

+---
 # References